empowering the severely brain injured and their families via support, understanding and a network of care

 The next step was to find Charles some form of slow stream brain rehabilitation and we were supported and advised by a wonderful support contact, Helen from Head First.
 Helen suggested that The Royal Hospital for Neuro-disability, in Putney, would be the ideal place for Charles.
 Charles’ neurologist at our local hospital confirmed this was a good idea giving us renewed hope and assisted us in approaching this move.

-We now needed to plead his case to our local Primary Care Trust.
+We now needed to plead his case to our local Primary Care Trust (PCT).
 It was an “on call” ward doctor who informed us by telephone (out of the blue!) that Charles had no potential for rehabilitation and that there were plans being reviewed to move Charles into a nursing home.
 No way – our family stood strong and refused to let this happen and Charles was eventually moved to the Devonshire Ward at RHN.

 It was from this point, December 2007, that Charles’ life became more bearable and comfortable as the staff and carers were well able to accommodate severely brain injured and disabled patients.
 For the first time in over six months Charles was sleeping peacefully and in comfort (having been showered for the first time since his accident in June!)

 At Putney Charles was assessed and life changing decisions taken regarding speech and language therapy and physio therapy.
-There seemed some hope that Charles would progress and receive the help he so desperately needed.
+There seemed some hope that he would progress and receive the help he so desperately needed.
 However, during this time we had to endure the 12 week PCT funding process – no family should have to cope with this when under such stress.
 How on earth does any brain injured patient recover in 12 weeks?!

 We continued with hope in our hearts as Charles had his titanium plate fitted, his tracheostomy tube removed, his stoma stitched closed, he tasted his first yogurt and spoke his first words (even though infrequent).